 There is also a big move towards a much more cloud-based gaming and app environment.
 Think Steam meets iCloud, except Microsoft is running the servers (which incidentally went down during their presentation)

-It’ll be interesting to see how this affects console development, and how nice Microsoft is going to be treating indie developers with this new console.
+We were talking to an IT support company in London about this recently and we agreed that It’ll be interesting to see how this affects console development, and how nice Microsoft is going to be treating indie developers with this new console.
 I certainly am eager to learn more and find out if it’s possible to publish my upcoming game Miree on the console.

 Most of the people I encounter these days with a tech startup are focusing on the web or mobile.
 They either have an idea that they want to push out to the app store, or a web service which may or may not have a mobile companion.
 The tech world as the startup scene sees it is made up of mobile phones and computers.
 Who could blame them?
 Every major headline in the tech news is about IPOs, acquisitions, and user growth in iPhone apps and websites.